 Recent Changes to the Code of Professional Conduct

-In July 2024, the Code of Professional Conduct for registered tax practitioners was expanded to include eight additional requirements.
-These changes impact accountants of all business sizes, with different deadlines for compliance:
+In July 2024, the Code of Professional Conduct for registered tax practitioners expanded to include eight additional requirements.
+These tax agent changes affect accountants of all business sizes, with different compliance deadlines:

 - Large businesses must comply from 1 January 2025.